awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.querybuilder.connect.md

 1. Choose **Connect**\.
 ![\[Console screenshot showing the connect button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/workbench/QueryBuilderConnect.png)

-   If you don't want to sign up for a free tier account, and prefer to use [DynamoDB Local \(Downloadable Version\)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html):
+    If you don't want to sign up for a free tier account, and prefer to use [ DynamoDB local \(downloadable version\)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html):

-   1. Choose the **Local** tab on the connection screen
+   1. Choose the **Local** tab on the connection screen\.

    1. Specify the following information:
       + **Connection name**